top of page

 Throat-Soothing Lollipops or Lozenges

-• Natural remedies such as honey, saltwater gargles, and humidifiers can further ease irritation.
+• Natural remedies—including honey, warm saltwater gargles, and humidifiers—can further ease irritation and dryness.

-• For children, use honey if over 1 year old, and rely on humidifiers and soothing lollipops instead of strong medicated lozenges or sprays.
+• For children, use honey only if they are over 1 year old, and rely on humidifiers or soothing throat lollipops rather than strong medicated lozenges or sprays.

-• Always consult a doctor if a sore throat is severe, lasts more than a week, or is accompanied by a high fever or trouble swallowing.
+• Always consult a healthcare provider if a sore throat is severe, lasts longer than one week, or is accompanied by high fever, difficulty swallowing, or breathing problems.

 You may also want to visit: